Lachee/tab-home/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys the last `build` to CloudFlare via the wrangler tool.

 ### `npm run publish`

-Builds and publishes it to cloudflare
+Builds the project and then deploys it automatically to CloudFlare via the wrangler tool.

+See also: `npm run build` and `npm run deploy`